 The staff was incredibly friendly and they quickly learned what I liked to drink and always remembered to bring a straw.
 We never went hungry and the food was delicious.

 Being on vacation and not eating properly and consuming too much tequila, I came down with a bit of a sore throat.
 Gladly, the resort had a medical facility and a pharmacy on site.
-The care was excellent, albeit a little bit expensive, but thankfully I have Blue Cross insurance through work.
+The care was excellent, albeit a little bit expensive, but thankfully I have health insurance through work.

 The absolute best part of our trip was the people that we met.
 The lobby bar, where we spent our evenings, was always very busy.
 We had the opportunity to meet people from all over the world, including a lady from France who also has Spinal Muscular Atrophy.
 It was great to share our travelling stories.